-Task Scope Notes IMDataMaintenance Group Executes a database stored procedure for data maintenance within the FlexNet inventory database across all the tenants in the group.
-Underlying executable: SQL stored procedure.
-IMImport Tenant Runs the inventory import for FlexNet inventory (collected either by the FlexNet inventory agent locally installed on the inventory device, or by the FlexNet inventory core components operating from an inventory beacon to take zero-footprint inventory).
+Task Scope Notes IMImport Tenant Runs the inventory import for FlexNet inventory (collected either by the FlexNet inventory agent locally installed on the inventory device, or by the FlexNet inventory core components operating from an inventory beacon to take zero-footprint inventory).
 The data is taken from the inventory database (regarded now as a data source), and copied into the staging tables within the compliance database by the inventory reader.
 It then queues a InventoryImportWriters task.
 By default, this import occurs daily at midnight.
 This task is intended for tenants in the cloud-based implementation.
 For these tenants, any third-party inventory is collected by disconnected inventory beacons (those not installed on the central application servers), and immediately uploaded, and imported on demand.
 For such tenants, only the FlexNet inventory remains to be imported prior to queueing the writers.
-Underlying executable: ComplianceReader.exe IMTenantDataMaintenance Tenant Invoked in either: • A single-tenant, on-premises implementation A multi-tenant implementation, where it is run separately in the context of each tenant.
+Underlying executable: ComplianceReader.exe IMTenantDataMaintenance Tenant Invoked in either: A single-tenant, on-premises implementation A multi-tenant implementation, where it is run separately in the context of each tenant.
 If invoked, this task cleans up records of Oracle database instances that have not appeared in Oracle inventory for a configurable amount of time.
-To manage the setting, navigate to the system menu (♥ ▼ in the top right corner) > System Settings > Inventory tab, and see the control in the Oracle Database instances section.
+To manage the setting, navigate to the system menu ( ♥ ▼ in the top right corner) > System Settings &gt; Inventory tab, and see the control in the Oracle Database instances section.
 For more information, see the online help for that page.
 Underlying executable: SQL stored procedure.

-Task Scope Notes InventoryImport This task is a single invocation for a complex of inventory import and license consumption calculations, in a single convenience command for on-premises implementations only.
+Fask Scope Notes InventoryImport Tenant This task is a single invocation for a complex of inventory import and license consumption calculations, in a single convenience command for on-premises implementations only.
 With the first form of task arguments shown, inventory from all available connections is imported and processed.
 Export to the data warehouse is specifically excluded.
 You can also restrict this command to a single inventory source with the -s task argument, followed by the connection name.
 For example, adding s """FlexNet Manager Suite""" will restrict processing to the default connection for inventory gathered by the FlexNet inventory agent and saved in the internal inventory database.
 This task is intended for use on-premises, where it is possible that there are third-party inventory connections on an inventory beacon co-installed on the batch server.
 For these connections, there is no intermediate staging file, and no import on demand (as there is for connections exercised on disconnected inventory beacons).
 For this reason, all locally-available connections are imported before also importing FlexNet inventory, and queueing the writers.
 Default schedule: Daily at 2am local time.
 Underlying executable: ComplianceReader.exe -us false -d BusinessIntelligenceRights -d BusinessIntelligenceData -t tenantUID InventoryImportNoStats Tenant This task is queued when an operator (in the Administrator role) selects the Update inventory check box and clicks the Reconcile button in the web interface.
 The name arises because this process, for speed, skips updating database statistics.
 Underlying executable: ComplianceReader.exe -us false -d BusinessIntelligenceRights -d BusinessIntelligenceData -it ReadersAndWriters -us false